DeVuDeveloper/DeVuDeveloper/README.md

 Hi, I'm [Dejan Vujovic](https://vudej.github.io/Portfolio/), a passionate  developer and a software engineer from Montenegro.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I'm a Full-stack web developer with experience developing complex, high profile web applications collaborating with both small and large teams.
 I specialise in JavaScript,thriving in an agile environmentleveraging modern technologies such as React and Redux.
 I mastered Ruby and Ruby on Rails and databases too.
 I pride myselfin writing scalable, elegant code — creating simple solutions to complex problems.
- I’m currently a student at Microverse an online coding school.